Overview of Plano, TX

 Future Projections for the Housing Market

-Plano’s home market looks good for investors because the economy is growing quickly and there are more jobs available.
-Plano is one of the most sought-after cities in Texas, so it continues to bring in both companies and people looking to live there.
-This increases the demand for homes.
+The housing market in Plano will be good because the economy is growing rapidly and more jobs are available.
+Since Plano is one of the most desirable cities in Texas, it attracts more businesses and individuals looking to relocate.
+This creates a greater need for homes.

 Understanding Property Tax Rates